drivelens/drivelens/README.en.md

 ### UI
 This is the main user interface.
 It is based on the Windows Presentation Foundation (WPF).

+### BenchLibrary
+This contains the code of benchmark. use F#.

 ### BenchmarkLibrary
-This contains the code of benchmark.
+This contains the code of benchmark.(Have migrated to `BenchLibrary` and stoped the maintenance)

 ### DetectionLibrary
 This contains the code that detects the information of the disks and partitions.